jariarkko/draft-iab-internet-consolidation/draft-arkko-internet-consolidation.md

 systems, just as we are subject to forces that affect them.

-As technologists, one question we have is whether there are changes in technology that would help reduce technically-driven large-player advantages.
+As technologists, one question we have is whether there are changes in technology that would help reduce those large-player advantages that are technically-driven.

 This memo reviews areas where consolidation may be occurring in the Internet, and discusses the potential reasons for this. {{factors}} discusses